 Practical Considerations in Acquisition Practice or Little Things They Don't Tell You in Law School

-Bradley Haddock, '80, presented a lunch presentation at noon in Room 114.
-His presentation was titled, "Practical Considerations in Acquisition Practice or Little Things They Don't Tell You in Law School."
+Bradley Haddock, '80, presented a lunch presentation, "Practical Considerations in Acquisition Practice or Little Things They Don't Tell You in Law School" on Tuesday, March 5, 2012.
+His visit was hosted by the Business and Transactional Law Center.

 According to Haddock, "Business acquisitions are one of the most enjoyable aspects of my practice.
 They require the lawyer to combine and use all of your legal knowledge, understand how each area intersects and affects the transaction, and coordinate and integrate the legal issues with other disciplines."